bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <br>
 However, keep in mind: We are all volunteers and may not have time to help at all points in time.
 Rule no.1 about getting support is patience.
 Leaving a support channel after a minute will most likely not give you an answer.
 <br>
 I myself give a lot of support for the bots I know well, mainly Xanbot and Moobot.
-Feel free to PM me on twitch if you have specific questions!
+Feel free to PM me on Twitch if you have specific questions!

 ## 6. The DOs and DONTs
 <figure>